nwilkens/graphite-ng/README.md

   * `movingAverage(foo, X)` needs x previous datapoints.
   Regular graphite doesn't support this so you end up with gaps in the beginning of the graph.
 * clever automatic rollups based on tags (TODO)
+* The pathExpression system in graphite is overly complicated and buggy.
-* The keys in Graphite's json output are sometimes not exactly the requested target string (usually manifests itself as floats being rounded), it's not so easily fixed in Graphite due to the pathExpression system,  which means client renderes have to implement ugly hacks to work around this.
+  The keys in Graphite's json output are sometimes not exactly the requested target string (i.e. floats being rounded), it's not so easily fixed in Graphite which means client renderes have to implement ugly hacks to work around this.
   With graphite-ng we just use the exact same string.
 * avoid any results being dependent on any particular potentially unknown variable, aim for per second instead of per current-interval, etc. specifically:
   * derivative is a true derivative (ie `(y2-y1)/(x2-x1)`) unlike graphite's derivative where you depend on a factor that depends on whatever the resolution is at each point in time.
+* be mathematically/logically correct by default ("nil+123" should be "nil" not "123", though the functions could get a "sloppyness" argument)